NaturalNode/natural/README.md

 tokenizer = new natural.OrthographyTokenizer({language: "fi"});
 console.log(tokenizer.tokenize("Mikä sinun nimesi on?"));
 // [ 'Mikä', 'sinun', 'nimesi', 'on' ]

+tokenizer = new natural.SentenceTokenizer();
+console.log(tokenizer.tokenize("This is a sentence.
+This is another sentence"));
+// ["This is a sentence.", "This is another sentence."]
 ```

+In addition to the sentence tokenizer based on regular expressions (called `SentenceTokenizer`), there is a sentence tokenizer based on parsing (called `SentenceTokenizerNew`).
+It is build using PEGjs.
+It handles more cases, and can be extended in a more structured way (than regular expressions).

 Overview of available tokenizers: